UMAprotocol/protocol/.github/PULL_REQUEST_TEMPLATE.md

-  feat(dvm): adds a new function to compute voting rewards offchain fix(monitor): fixes broken link in liquidation log feat(voter-dapp): adds countdown timer component to the header build(solc): updated solc version to 0.6.12
+  feat(dvm): adds a new function to compute voting rewards offchain fix(monitor): fixes broken link in liquidation log feat(voter-dapp): adds countdown timer component to the header build(solc): updates solc version to 0.6.12

   See https://github.com/UMAprotocol/protocol/blob/master/CONTRIBUTING.md#prs for more details on PR titles.
 -->